ywamsendai/ywamsendai-wiki/docs/finances.md

 The following are ways in which this money is used:

-* YWAM Japan National Office monthly fee (¥1000 per team member)
+* YWAM Japan National Office monthly fee
-* Fund to purchase a building (for offices, meetings, school lectures, and public worship etc.)
+* Fund to purchase and maintain a building (for office, meetings, school lectures, public worship etc.)
-* Emergency fund (disaster relief, sudden team member expenses such as needing to fly home for family reasons etc.)
+* Emergency fund (disaster relief etc.)
 * Ministry events
 * Admin costs (printing, website, office supplies etc.)
 * Purchasing shared assets (computer, projector, instruments, vehicle etc.)
 * Community meeting supplies (coffee, snacks etc.)
-* Future vehicle & building maintenance
+* Fund to purchase and maintain a vehicle

 Please feel free to ask specific questions regarding this Team Member Fee.
 We want to be as transparent as possible in regards to community finances!